14 Sep What You Need To Know About Mobile Device IDs

 Google Advertising ID (AAID) – it is provided for Android devices (as you probably guessed!).
 This identifier acts similar to IDFA and it can be reset by device’s owner

-How To Use Device IDs For Mobile Marketing?
+How To Track Device ID And How To Use Device IDs For Mobile Marketing?

 One of the major disadvantages of these identifiers is that they require users’ approval for gathering data.
 But for those who offer their consent, mobile IDs represent a very efficient way for customizing ads based on customers’ interests.
 You can discover more details about the possibilities offered by device IDs when users don’t enable all three options referring in – app ads, data collection, remarketing and interest – based targeting in the documentation about Google Ad Exchange.
 Meanwhile, assuming that users don’t opt out of this activity, there are many benefits when you track those identifiers.